ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-procedure.md

    * Specify the disk types for the capacity and cache disks, and the number of disks.
    * By default, the **Enable vSAN deduplication and compression** checkbox is selected.
 If you do not want to enable vSAN deduplication and compression, clear the checkbox.
 7. Complete the network interface settings:
-   1. Enter the host name prefix, subdomain label (vSphere 6.7u3 instances only), and domain name.
+   1. Enter the host name prefix and domain name.
    2. Select the network setting of either **Public and private network** or **Private network only**.
    3. Select the uplink speed.
 The 25 Gb option is available for Cascade Lake servers and for specific data center locations only.
    4. Select the network interface that you want to use.